jon-jacky/Piety/samples/README.md

 case, the application runs its *main* function, which replaces the Piety scheduler with a loop that gets input using a blocking read (usually *raw_input*), then passes it to the handler.
-(The *main* function is *not* the handler because it blocks waiting for input.)
+(The *main* function cannot be a Piety handler because it blocks waiting for input, and does not exit quickly --- it takes over the Python session.)

 Notes on some of the modules follow.